Ludwig Wittgenstein

 Ludwig Wittgenstein (1889–1951) was a highly influential philosopher (or, as some may say, an anti-philosopher) in the areas of mathematics, language and mind.

-His major work, Tractatus Logico-Philosophicus, was his only work published during his lifetime.
+His first major work, Tractatus Logico-Philosophicus, was his only work published during his lifetime.
 His other lectures and essays all appeared after his death in 1951.

-Wittgenstein believed that philosophical problems did not represent real problems, but problems of language.
+Late Wittgenstein believed that philosophical problems did not represent real problems, but problems of language.
 The major questions that philosophers have pondered over for hundreds of years were caused by confusion in language.
 By examining the sources of confusion, Wittenstein suggests that the problems themselves disappear, without the need of a solution within the framework of language.

-Wittgenstein famously says in his Philosophical Investigations that his efforts in philosophy are to show “the fly the way out of the fly bottle” — to help philosophy escape the traps of language in which it is currently caught.
+Wittgenstein famously says in Philosophical Investigations that his efforts in philosophy are to show “the fly the way out of the fly bottle” — to help philosophy escape the traps of language in which it is currently caught.

 Works